mpram/Azure-Defender-for-IoT/README.md

 For any questions please send an email to: iotacademy@microsoft.com

-This workshop is delivered by SME in IoT and Cybersecurity at Microsoft.
+This workshop is delivered by SMEs in IoT and Cybersecurity at Microsoft.

 </br>